sourabhaprasad/technical-documentation/README.md

 # Technical Documentation Page

+Flexbox Layout is a powerful CSS layout model that enables the creation of dynamic and responsive designs with ease.
 Learn about Flexbox in CSS from this webpage.

 ## Project Structure
 The project consists of the following files: